 Rob was appointed to the Board as Chairman on 25 February 2014 and prior to this enjoyed an extensive executive career within the financial services industry, having acted as both the Chief Executive Officer of St. George Banking Group (2010 to 2012) and the Managing Director of BankSA (2002 to 2010).
-Prior to these roles Rob had previously worked at Prudential Corporation, Colonial State Bank and the Commonwealth Bank across a variety of positions.
+Prior to these roles Rob had previously worked in Prudential Corporation, Colonial State Bank and the Commonwealth Bank across a variety of positions.

-Rob currently serves as a Director on a number of prominent South Australian Boards including: Adelaide Football Club (Chairman), the South Australian Economic Development Board (Deputy Chairman), Barossa Infrastructure Ltd (Chairman), Perks Integrated Business Services (Chairman), Fortis Ago Corporate Advisory (Chairman), Vinomofo (Director) and Investment Attraction SA (Chairman).
+Rob currently serves as a Director on a number of prominent South Australian Boards including: Adelaide Football Club (Chairman), the South Australian Economic Development Board (Deputy Chairman), Tafe SA, Barossa Infrastructure Ltd (Chairman), Perks Integrated Business Services (Chairman), Fortis Ago Corporate Advisory (Chairman), Vinomofo (Director) and is also the immediate past Chairman of BankSA, having resigned this position in July 2014.
 Rob is also a Member of the South Australian Economic Development Cabinet.